ameyadeshmukh10/sdr-console/README.md

 `.env` (live API keys) and the Clay OAuth token file are the only things gitignored — copy `.env.example` and fill it in (including `AUTH_SECRET_KEY`, which signs console login sessions).
 Everything else, including the `data/` snapshot, is in the repo.
-The repo is private; treat the prospect data in `data/` accordingly.